jgentes/mixpoint/README.md

 ### `"yarn dev"`,

-The app is built using `Remix` which uses esBuild for really fast hot reloads.
+The app is built using `Remix` which uses esBuild (now Vite) for really fast hot reloads.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Built With